-The foundation's direction for the next three years will broadly fall within the themes listed below.
+The foundation's direction over 2015-2018 broadly fall within the themes listed below.

 New technologies, products and gambling opportunities change the way people gamble.
 Research is essential to understand how these changing environmental factors, including marketing, promotion, normalisation of gambling, and emerging new technologies transform gambling behaviours.

 Research on this theme will explore how the gambling environment influences player behaviour and attitudes, with a view to developing foundation strategies and programs to minimise gambling related harm, foster responsible gambling, and reduce the problem gambling prevalence.

 The foundation has embraced a public health approach to gambling.
 This approach views gambling as a continuum across the Victorian population.
 There is little gambling harm research to inform the foundation's programs and strategies.
 Evidence- informed public health practice in the prevention of gambling related harm is emerging but is scarce relative to other public health issues in Australia.

 Practitioners charged with a prevention mandate must draw on lessons learned in other public health arenas in developing their prevention activities and programs.

 Research on this theme is essential to address and inform the foundation's public health policy and practice.

 Research under this theme will monitor gambling participation, gambling behaviour and gambling attitudes in Victoria.
 Research will determine how patterns of gambling behaviour and harm have changed over time and how this has affected individuals and communities.